zenodeapp/donor-drop-backend/README.md

 ### A.1 Donation finality

 By default the scraper will periodically check for transactions made to the address defined in your .env-file.
-It uses a combination of info gathered from the Etherscan and Infura API and only picks up the transactions that pass the following:
+It uses a combination of info gathered from the Etherscan and Infura API and only picks up the transactions that meet the following conditions:

 - donation _x_ comes from block _n_, where _n_ >= `SCRAPER_START_BLOCK`.
 - donation _x_ has transaction date _d_, where _d_ >= `SCRAPER_START_DATE` and _d_ <= `SCRAPER_END_DATE`.